Dechomai/accept/CONTRIBUTING.md

     git merge master --no-ff
     ```

-Only then, feel free to open pull request and assign it to _Yuriy Husnay_
+Only then, feel free to open pull request.

 Once PR is reviewed by required teammates, it will be merged back to develop.